pavloo/config_py/README.md

 ## config_py
 *A Python library for managing application configurations based on [Convention Over Configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) principle*.

-This library is trying to solve the next problem: when you run an app in different environments (`development`, `test` etc), you need to load different configuration parameters based on those environments.
+This library is trying to solve the next problem: when you run an app in different environments (`development`, `test` etc.), you need to load different configuration parameters based on those environments.
 For example, you run an app in *development* with `DB_USERNAME = 'root'`, but in *production* you would like that value to be `DB_USERNAME = os.getenv('DB_USER')`.

 ### Notable features
 1. *Convention Over Configuration*